avinash-mishra/Black-Friday/README.md

 # Black-Friday
-A very nice use-case to implement machine learning.
+A very nice use-case of machine learning.